OfficeDev/TrainingContent/O3654/O3654-1 Deep dive into native Universal Windows App Development with Office 365 APIs/Lab.md

-# Deep Dive into native Universal App Development with Office 365 APIs
+# Deep Dive into native Universal App Development with Microsoft Graph
-In this lab, you will use the Office 365 APIs as part of a Windows Store Universal application.
+In this lab, you will use the Microsoft Graph as part of a Windows Store Universal application.
 The starter project uses the sample data files that are part of the Hub App project.
-In this lab, you will extend the application to use the Office 365 API.
+In this lab, you will extend the application to use the Microsoft Graph.

 ## Prerequisites
 1. You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
+1. You must have Visual Studio 2015.
+1. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
+You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.
 2. You must have Visual Studio 2015 and the Windows Software Development Kit (SDK) for Windows 10 (10.0.10586.0) installed. https://dev.windows.com/en-us/downloads/windows-10-sdk

-## Exercise 1: Use the Microsoft Graph API in an Native Client Application and Configure the Starter Project
+## Exercise 1: Use the Microsoft Graph in an Native Client Application and Configure the Starter Project
-In this exercise, you will use the Microsoft Graph API's within a Windows 10 application.
+In this exercise, you will use the Microsoft Graph within a Windows 10 application.

 ### Register your application with Azure Active Directory
 *Your custom Windows 10 application must be registered as an application in Azure AD in order to work, so we will do that now.*